dcac/dcac.github.io/_posts/features/2021-03-23-top-5-theatre-experiences.md

 comments: true
 tags: [series,theatre,cinema]
 ---
-It's been any full year since any of us have enjoyed a packed screening on opening night, a raucous midnight movie, or the thrill of discovering a new movie at a buzzing festival.
+It's been a full year since any of us have enjoyed a packed screening on opening night, a raucous midnight movie, or the thrill of discovering a new movie at a buzzing festival.
 Those days will return.
 Until then, here's a tribute to what makes going to the movies magic.